iver56/audiomentations/docs/waveform_transforms/air_absorption.md

 is adapted from a lookup table by [pyroomacoustics](https://github.com/LCAV/pyroomacoustics).
 It can also be seen as a lowpass filter with variable octave attenuation.

+Note that since this transform mostly affects high frequencies, it is only suitable for audio with sufficiently high sample rate, like 32 kHz and above.

-Note: This only "simulates" the dampening of high frequencies, and does not attenuate according to the distance law.
+Note also that this transform only "simulates" the dampening of high frequencies, and does not attenuate according to the distance law.
 Gain augmentation needs to be done separately.

 ## Input-output example

 Here we input a high-quality speech recording and apply `AirAbsorption` with an air temperature of 20 degrees celsius, 70% humidity and a distance of 20 meters.
-One can see clearly in the spectrogram that the highest frequencies, especially above ~13 kHz, are gained down in the output, but it may require a quiet room and some concentration to hear it clearly in the audio comparison.
+One can see clearly in the spectrogram that the highs, especially above ~13 kHz, are rolled off in the output, but it may require a quiet room and some concentration to hear it clearly in the audio comparison.

 ![Input-output waveforms and spectrograms](AirAbsorption.webp)